rayglover/micro-flyweight/README.md

 target_link_libraries (demo micro_flyweight)
 ```

-Alternatively, you can add `./include` as an include directory to your project.
+Alternatively, you can add `./include` as an include directory to your project since micro-flyweight is header-only.